SimplesJohn/IA_Embarquee_Projet_Etudiant/README.md

 | **OSF** (Overstrain) | 0.74 | **0.94** | 0.83 | 18 | *High Detection Rate* |
 | **RNF** (Random Failure)| 0.00 | **0.00** | 0.00 | 6 | *Theoretical Limit (See below)* |

-### 4.3 The "RNF" Anomaly (Analytical Conclusion)
+### 4.6 The "RNF" Anomaly
-Despite oversampling, the RNF (Random Failure) class maintained a 0.00 Recall.
+Despite oversampling, the **RNF (Random Failure)** class maintained a 0.00 Recall.
 We conclude that this is not a model deficiency, but a theoretical limit of supervised learning.
-By definition, truly random failures do not follow a predictable mathematical pattern in sensor data.
+By definition, *truly random failures do not follow a predictable mathematical pattern in sensor data*.
 A machine learning model cannot reliably predict pure randomness.

 ## 5. Edge AI Deployment (STM32CubeIDE)
 Deploying deep learning models to microcontrollers requires a deep understanding of the hardware's physical limitations and memory management.